vwala/docs/content/merchant/paying-commission.md

 **How to set up the `advanced` method**

-See the setup instructions below.
+See the `PayPal advanced setup` section below for detailed instructions.

 **Important notes about the `advanced` method**